 When dealing with stock options, we always suggest to our clients that an expert valuation is critical to address issues such as vesting, restrictions, legitimate tax planning, and deferred income.
 There are also circumstances where a double-dipping argument may apply to avoid the holder of the stocks from paying support on equalized stock option income.
 When dealing with pensions, there are circumstances where valuation is necessary by an actuary, including health considerations and early retirement.
 Often pensions that are not in payment can be equalized internally, such that a pension-holder does not have to come up with other assets to defray the value of their pension.

-Collaborative family law can be an effective tool for conflict resolution.
+Collaborative divorce can be an effective tool for conflict resolution.

 Connect with a lawyer in our firm with expertise in this area